 Section 6.0 Photos: Submit 6 pictures of your cube after construction has been completed.
 These pictures must be current.
 The entire cube must be visible in each picture.
 The pictures will be from the following points of view; side 1, side 2, side 3, side 4, top looking down, and top looking down with enclosure removed.
+Clearly identify inlet/outlet gas lines, power connections, and on/off switch (if applicable).
 A drawing or solid model (i.e., CAD model) is NOT acceptable.